Eye Care: The Dos and Don’ts of Wearing Eye Makeup

-Cosmetics are a leading cause of injuries and infections.
-Here’s how to protect yourself.
+Cosmetics are a leading cause of eye diseases and injuries.
+Adopt these simple eye-care habits to protect yourself

 Your eyes have an enemy, and it’s hiding in your purse: your cosmetics bag.